Compare fixed rate tariffs

 What other options are available if I choose a fixed rate tariffs?

-With a fixed rate tariff, the amount you pay for each unit of energy and the daily standing charges are fixed to a set date in the future – but the size of your bill will depend on how much energy you use.
-These tariffs will help protect you from energy price rises.
+With a fixed rate tariff, the amount you pay for each unit of energy and the daily standing charges are fixed to a set date in the future.
+While these tariffs will help protect you from energy price rises, the size of your bill will ultimately depend on how much energy you use.

 Within fixed rate tariffs there are various options you can consider and choose to suit your needs: